Christopher Moltisanti: Biography

-Christopher Moltisanti is born in 1969 to Richard "Dickie" Moltisanti, a soldier in the DiMeo crime family, and Joanne Blundetto.
-In the episode "Cold Cuts" it is revealed that Chris grew up in the Rochelle Park, New Jersey section of Paramus, New Jersey next to the Westfield Garden State Plaza.
+Christopher Moltisanti was born in 1969 to Richard "Dickie" Moltisanti, a soldier in the DiMeo crime family, and Joanne Blundetto.
+In the episode "Cold Cuts" it is revealed that Chris grew up in the Rochelle Park section of Paramus, New Jersey next to the Westfield Garden State Plaza.
 When talking about his childhood with his cousin Tony Blundetto he describes himself as an urban youth, something Blundetto disagrees with.

 When discussing making a biographical movie of Joe Gallo with Jon Favreau, Moltisanti mentions that he vaguely remembered Gallo being murdered in 1972, as he was only a kid (3 years old).
-Dickie is killed when Chris is very young.
+Dickie is killed by a hitman sent by Junior Soprano when Chris is very young (although Junior kept his involvement hidden and the murder is blamed on another mobster named Jilly Ruffalo).
 Tony Soprano affectionately considers Christopher a "nephew," and looks out for him over the years.
 He is a fan of the television show Cops.
 Moltisanti is a roommate of Brendan Filone before his murder and engaged to Adriana La Cerva before her murder.
-Chris is a cousin once removed of Tony's wife Carmela.
+Chris is a cousin once removed of Tony's wife Carmela, making him a second cousin to her children.

-Season one
+Season 1

 Christopher begins the series as Tony's driver and enforcer and is eager to rise through the ranks in the Mafia.
 He "makes his bones" by killing Emil Kolar in order to settle a dispute with the DiMeo crime family over the Triborough Towers garbage routes.
 He initially plans to place the body in a Kolar Bros. dumpster to send a warning, but Salvatore "Big Pussy" Bonpensiero convinces him to put it elsewhere as it would bring less heat to the crew.
 The murder haunts Chris' dreams, and he twice has to dig up and move Kolar's corpse.

-Chris aids Brendan in hijacking Comely trucks, which are under Junior Soprano's protection.
+Chris aids Brendan in hijacking Comley trucks, which are under Junior Soprano's protection.
 The two are ordered to pay $15,000 in restitution to Junior and leave the trucks alone.
 Chris and Brendan plan another heist while high on methamphetamine, but Chris backs down at the last minute out of loyalty to Tony.
 Brendan and two others go through with the heist, which ends in the accidental death of the driver.

 Chris is reprimanded by Tony for not using his leadership to stop Brendan.
 Junior, angered that his authority was flouted, stages a mock execution for Chris in the New Jersey Meadowlands.
 Brendan is shot in the eye by Mikey Palmice.
 Christopher later avenges Brendan's death as part of Tony's revenge against Junior, when he and Paulie ambush and murder Mikey out in the woods.